About the Mission

 We are an interdisciplinary group of young, entrepreneurial scientists.
-In over 4 years of experience building several Mars rover prototypes and learning from big players in the space industry, we have gathered the experience, contacts, and resources to push the project towards the next goal: a Mars-proof prototype.
+In over 4 years of experience building several Mars rover prototypes and learning from big players in the space industry, we have gathered the knowledge, contacts, and resources to push the project toward the next goal: a Mars-proof prototype.

 JAN ’17: FOUNDING

 Begin of development of the Tumbleweed Mars rover concept for the Odysseus Space Contest.

 JUL ’17: ODYSSEUS SPACE CONTEST

 The team wins 1st place at the national, regional, and international final of the competition and begins developing a new prototype.

 A prototype of the Tumbleweed rover is sent to the Oman desert for testing as part of the ÖWF AMADEE-18 mission.

 With the founders As Moritz begins to study at Stanford University in the United States and Julian moves to the Netherlands to attend the TU Delft, Team Tumbleweed goes international.